 - obesity (body mass index more than 30 kg / m2);

-- a family history (e.g., of venous or arterial thromboembolism at close relatives or parents at a relatively young age).
+- family history (e.g., venous or arterial thromboembolism at any time with close relatives or parents at a relatively young age).
 In the case of a hereditary or acquired predisposition, a woman should be examined by an appropriate specialist to decide on the possibility of taking combined oral contraceptives;

 - prolonged immobilization, serious surgery, any leg surgery or extensive injury.
 In these situations, it is advisable to stop the use of combined oral contraceptives (in the case of the planned operation, at least 4 weeks before it) and not to resume taking within two weeks after the end of the immobilization;

 The possible role of varicose veins and superficial thrombophlebitis in the development of venous thromboembolism remains a controversial issue.